top of page

 “The principle of the NLIS model: one route into many, makes sense.”
 (Property Searches Company)

-The idea of a new framework was met with openness and interest by all
+1. The idea of a new platform was met with openness and interest by all

-The majority of data providers and other stakeholder groups were in favour of the framework concept.
+The majority of data providers and other stakeholder groups were in favour of the platform concept.
 They saw it as embracing a digital future and adapting to new uses with greater digitalisation.

-“...future-proofing digitalisation needs the framework.
+“...future-proofing digitalisation needs the [platform].
 That’s the way to go.”
 (Conveyancer Organisation)

-Search companies felt that a new Official Search market framework was feasible but wanted to understand more about how it would benefit them.
+Search companies felt that a new Official Search market platform was feasible but wanted to understand more about how it would benefit them.

-“If it [a new framework] worked for us, great, it would make us more efficient.”
+“If it [a new [platform] worked for us, great, it would make us more efficient.”
 (Property Searches Company)

 Data providers, conveyancer organisations and many other areas of the sector thought that governance of Official Searches was a good idea.